 Max number of records to read: the total maximum number of records to read in one micro-batch.
-The default limit is 1000000.

 Poll duration: how long (in milliseconds) the consumer should wait while fetching the data from the queue.
-The default is 1000 milliseconds.

 Max number of records to poll: the maximum number of records that can be fetched from the queue in a single poll call.

 Number of retries before stop polling: the number of retries before stop polling if the poll returns no records.
 The default is 5.

 Integration with CDC providers: the CDC provider.
 Select either Etlworks or Debezium if you are planning to use this connection for processing CDC events created by ETL CDC connectors or Debezium.

 Value Serializer: the serializer for the value.
 Use Avro when writing messages in Avro Format.

 Compression: the compression algorithm used when writing messages.

 Record headers: record headers are key-value pairs that allow you to add some metadata about the Kafka record without adding any extra information to the key/value pair of the record itself.

 Consumer Preprocessor to modify the source message and/or destination name.